 It's well known among locals that this is the perfect place to power up on the inclines, whether you're stretching your legs on the way up the first time or trail running the steep slopes at the top.
 Look out for the mushroom field, too, which is perfect for step ups or jump overs.
 If lactic acid isn't for you, a gentle stroll from Mount Vic to North Head is the perfect way to really enjoy the big blue all around you.
 Then there's always Torpedo Bay for swimming or the thrill of wharf jumping (especially in winter) . . .

 'You're making a difference whether you know it or not: you did it yesterday and you'll do it again today.'
 MA

 It goes without saying that if you find yourself on the east coast at JF Kennedy Memorial Park and you love a workout, you'll be wanting to say kia ora, bro to the 'stairs of doom'.
 All 150 of them.
-Maybe throw in a few burpees at the bottom, while you're down there, before heading back up.
+The steps were recently damaged in a fine old Auckland storm, but they'll surely be fixed up and ready to go soon, given they're so popular.
 The Blues train on these babies and when you see them you'll understand why . . .
+If you're serious about raising the ticker, maybe throw in a few burpees at the bottom, while you're down there, before heading back up.

 'I know that to help others, I must first improve myself.'
 MA

 One Tree Hill Maungakiekie